ABC Organic Gardener Magazine latest issue magazine cover.

 Want to add native edible plants to your garden so you can start using them in your cooking?
 Karen Sutherland has grown them for many years and has some suggestions.

 Mostly unaware of the wealth of these foods on our doorstep, non-indigenous Australians are now beginning to appreciate the variety of edible plants that grow here and their high nutritional value.
-Until fairly recently, these plants haven’t been in nurseries, and information about their culinary use has not been easily found.
+These plants were absent from nurseries until fairly recently, and finding information about their culinary use was challenging.

 Here’s four to plant in your garden.